 It's basically just the Fenix 5 shrunk down into a slightly smaller package though, meaning you'll get all of the same features as the middle sibling, but not the advanced mapping of the 5X.
 This is still designed to be a fully-featured sports watch, whether it's running, cycling, swimming or snow sports you're after, offering the types of in-depth data we've come to expect from Garmin's top-shelf Fenix range.

-It's also worth checking out our Garmin Forerunner 935 review, but how does the 5S fare by comparison?
+Multisport fans should check out the incoming Garmin Vivoactive 3, but how does the 5S fare by comparison?
 Let's dig in.

 Garmin 5S: Design and comfort